chinazoannastecia/W2-PM-CYBERSECURITY-NETWORKWALKS/README.md

 - Other technologies: Google Tag Manager, HTML5, Frame

 This information is useful for footprinting as it reveals the web server, CMS and plugins.
+### 3.2 Network Scanning with nmap

+The second half of the week moved from passive lookups to actively scanning a live network, in this case, my own Wi-Fi hotspot rather than an organisational LAN.

+I pointed Nmap at `192.168.43.0/24` and ran it with the **Ping scan** profile, which under the hood executes `nmap -sn 192.168.43.0/24`.

+Out of the 256 addresses in that range, two hosts answered:

+- `192.168.43.244` - host is up; MAC `66:0B:CB:7B:10:A8`
+- `192.168.43.197` - host is up (my scanning device)

+The scan wrapped up in 12.58 seconds (256 addresses scanned, 2 hosts up).
+This is a host discovery scan, so no ports were probed - it only confirms which IPs are active on the hotspot, which is the first step before deeper port scanning.

+*